aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-png/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to PNG" h2="Transform EMAIL to PNG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PNG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming an email file format to another format.
+This process is useful for many reasons, such as archiving emails, creating backups, or sharing emails with other users.

+<h2>How Aspose.Total Helps for Email to PNG Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs: Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert EMAIL file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to PNG.
+This way, you can easily convert emails to PNG format.
+Moreover, Aspose.Total for C++ also provides other features such as creating, reading, and manipulating emails, documents, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}